As fall temperatures begin to cool, it is time to consider bringing in the houseplants you kept outside this summer.

 - Next, wash the top and undersides of the leaves with water and dishwashing soap, and then rinse with water.

-- It is important that the soapy water also gets into the soil as it will help to kill any pests residing there, too.
+- It is important that the soapy water also gets into the soil as it will help to kill any pests living there, too.

-- Also, wash the outside of the pots to remove dirt and to remove any unwanted pests that might be present.
+- Wash the outside of the pots to remove dirt and any unwanted pests that might be present.

 Prune, separate or repot if needed